turingschool/lesson_plans/ruby_01-object_oriented_programming_with_ruby/arrays.markdown

 9. Insert a red bead at index 1 `data.insert(1, "red")`
 10. Insert an orange bead at index 1 `data.insert(1, "orange")`
 11. Prepend a purple bead to the front of the array `data.unshift("purple")`
-12. Overwrite the value at index 1 by inserting a yellow bead there `data[1] = "yellow"`
+12. Overwrite the value at index 1 by assigning a yellow bead there `data[1] = "yellow"`

 ## Independent Work

-You can continue to sit in your threes to work independently and ask eachother questions / compare answers:
+You can continue to sit in your threes to work independently and ask each other questions / compare answers:

 ### From the Top